InseeFrLab/onyxia-api/README.md

 # Onyxia API

 This is the server part of the Onyxia datalab.

+## Why do we need an API

+We could think that Onyxia look like Helm which remove Tiller from its stack.
+In fact an Onyxia user can have no access to kubernetes, this can be important for some installations.
+Onyxia-api give access to the underlying kubernetes cluster.

 It interacts with your container orchestrator to deploy users services.
 Onyxia supports Kubernetes using Helm.
 Deployable services are listed and configured inside catalogs.